-31 Dec 2017 NGN'000 31 Dec 2016 NGN'000 Financial assets Call deposits (Note 18) 65,245
+31 Dec 2018 NGN'000 31 Dec 2017 NGN'000

+Fixed-rate instruments

+Financial assets 65,245

 Fair value sensitivity analysis for fixed rate instruments.

 The Company does not account for any fixed rate financial assets and liabilities at fair value through profit or loss.
 Therefore, a change in interest rates at the reporting date would not affect profit or loss.